shivanikharva/shivanikharva.github.io/projects.md

 ## R
 [Predicting Pokemon Capture Rates](https://github.com/shivanikharva/PSTAT131-Final-Project)
 - Tested and developed regression-based machine learning models (random forest, k nearest neighbors, etc.) in an attempt to accurately predict the capture rate of a Pokemon
+*How to access*:
+Clink on link --> Click on green "Code" button --> Click "Download ZIP" --> Unzip file --> Open the HTML version of the project in a web browser

 ## Pyspark
 [Predicting Voter Turnout in Arizona and Utah](https://github.com/shivanikharva/voter-turnout/blob/main/FinalProject.ipynb)